the-13th-letter/derivepassphrase/docs/reference/derivepassphrase-vault.1.md

     For the shell script format, see the ["SHELL SCRIPT EXPORT FORMAT"](#shell-script-export-format) section for details.

     (vault(1) behaves as if `--export-as json` were always given.)

+<b>-</b><b>-modern-editor-interface</b> | <b>-</b><b>-vault-legacy-editor-interface</b>
+:   When editing notes, use a modern editor interface similar to <i>git</i>(1), or use the <i>vault</i>(1) legacy editing interface.

+    The modern editor interface supports aborting the edit (i.e., leaving the stored notes (if any) unchanged) by leaving the edited file empty, and automatically removes the editing instructions text (which it inserts into the file prior to editing).
+    This is similar to how version-control systems/source code management systems such as <i>git</i>(1), <i>hg</i>(1) or <i>svn</i>(1) use text editors for commit messages.

+    The <i>vault</i>(1) legacy editing interface uses the file contents directly, including any leftover editing instructions, and does not support aborting the edit.
+    Its use is not recommended, unless required for compatibility.

+    <b>derivepassphrase vault</b> will use different editing instructions texts to reflect the editing interface in use.
+    Additionally, for the legacy editing interface, a backup of the old notes contents will be stored in the configuration directory if the new notes differ from the old notes, to mitigate the risk of data loss because the edit cannot be aborted.

+    (vault(1) behaves as if `--vault-legacy-editor-interface` were always given.)

 ### Other Options